A Much Needed Violin Chin Rest Solution

 So, what is wrong with your violin chin rest?

 Look closely at the 2 photos above or you might miss the GelRest attached to the 2 chin rests.
 That’s because we believe chinrest comfort doesn’t have to be bulky and unattractive.
-That’s why we make GelRests in 8 different shapes, each one designed to fit a wide variety of violin or viola chinrests.
+So, we make GelRests in 8 different shapes, each one designed to fit a wide variety of violin or viola chinrests.
 Note: viola chin rests are often exactly like violin chinrests.
 Find one that fits YOUR chinrest!
 Go to the Fit Guide.
 Print, Cut, and Place the cut-outs on your chinrest to determine which one is the best fit.

 Fits in Your Case